 - Use a calling card.
 You may save money by purchasing a calling card in the United States or purchasing a card overseas and relying entirely on wireline phones.

-- Use WiFi spots.
+- Use WiFi hotspots.
 Check also with your provider about using WiFi abroad.
 Using WiFi may not count towards your data allowance.
 Your carrier may be able to send you written instructions on whether you will need to take additional steps, such as turning off roaming on your particular device, to access WiFi.

 - WiFi abroad may not be free and before you begin browsing the web or using your apps, first determine if there is a charge.